spmasterman/tutor-directory/README.md

 required)

 secret - throw some long complicated string in here.
-Its used in generating crsf tokens, and URL hashes so make sure you change it to something that ISNT committed to the repository, else all the security is very compromised.
+Its used in generating crsf tokens, and URL hashes so make sure you change it to something that ISN'T committed to the repository, else all the security is very compromised.

 compass_bin - This is the location of the binary for compass/scss compilation.
-If you dont know it yet, leave the default value, then once you have set it up (section 4) edit the ap/config/paramaters.yml file and update the value.
+If you dont know it yet, leave the default value, then once you have set it up (section 4) edit the app/config/paramaters.yml file and update the value.

-AWS details - Files are stored on an S3 bucket - you will need the following details: bucketName, key and secretKey to access the bucket.
+AWS details - Uploaded Files get stored in an S3 bucket (on a Production machine) - you will need the following details: bucketName, key and secretKey to access the bucket.

 Once you have these details: